-A tuple of the results of applying the match specification and a continuation is returned, unless the table is empty, in which case '\$end\of\table' is returned.
+A tuple of the results of applying the match specification and a continuation is returned, unless the table is empty, in which case '\$end_of_table' is returned.
 The continuation is to be used when matching further objects by calling select/1.

 If the keypos'th element of MatchSpec is bound, the match specification is applied to all objects of the table with the right key(s).
-If the keypos'th element of MatchSpec is unbound, the match specification is applied to all objects of the table, N objects at a time.
+If the keypos'th element of MatchSpec is unbound, the match specification is applied to all objects of the table, N objects at a time, until at least one object matches or the end of the table has been reached.
 The default, indicated by giving N the value default, is to let the number of objects vary depending on the sizes of the objects.
 If Name is a version 9 table, all objects with the same key are always handled at the same time which implies that the match specification may be applied to more than N objects.

-The table should always be protected using safe\fixtable/2 before calling select/3, or errors may occur when calling select/1.
+The table should always be protected using safe_fixtable/2 before calling select/3, or errors may occur when calling select/1.

-select\delete(Name, MatchSpec) -> N | {error, Reason}
+select_delete(Name, MatchSpec) -> N | {error, Reason}

 - Name = name()

-- MatchSpec = match\spec()
+- MatchSpec = match_spec()

 - N = int()